Alexandru-Chindris/Alexandru-Chindris/README.md

 ---

+## 🎓 University Projects

+A selection of academic projects developed during my Computer Science studies at the **University of Turin**, focused on applying theoretical concepts through practical implementation.

-## 🧠 Algorithms & Data Structures
+### 🧠 Algorithms & Data Structures

-**University of Turin — Academic Project**

-A project focused on implementing fundamental algorithms and data structures from scratch.

-The project includes:

-- a hybrid sorting algorithm combining QuickSort and Selection Sort
-- a custom Hash Table implementation
-- a priority queue based on a ternary heap
-- a sparse graph structure
+Implementation in C of fundamental algorithms and data structures, including a hybrid sorting algorithm, custom Hash Table, ternary Heap Priority Queue, and sparse Graph.

-The project required particular attention to algorithmic complexity, memory management, implementation choices, testing, and correctness.
+The project focused on algorithmic complexity, memory management, testing, and implementation choices.

-It was especially useful for strengthening my understanding of how data structures work internally rather than relying only on ready-made implementations.

-**Technologies:**
-`C`
+**Technologies:** `C`

-<sub>🔗 Project link currently unavailable — it will be added as soon as possible.</sub>

----

-## ⚙️ Operating Systems
+### ⚙️ Operating Systems

-**University of Turin — Cafeteria Simulation**

-A concurrent cafeteria simulation developed as part of an Operating Systems project.

-The application models multiple independent entities that need to communicate and coordinate while accessing shared resources.

-The project allowed me to work directly with process management, synchronization, inter-process communication, and resource coordination in a Linux environment.
+Concurrent cafeteria simulation focused on process management, synchronization, shared resources, and inter-process communication in a Linux environment.

-It was a valuable opportunity to understand how operating system concepts translate into real implementation challenges.

-**Technologies:**
-`C` · `Linux`
+**Technologies:** `C` · `Linux`

-<sub>🔗 Project link currently unavailable — it will be added as soon as possible.</sub>

----

-## 🅿️ Blinkin Park
+### 🅿️ Blinkin Park

-**Parking management database project**

-Blinkin Park is an academic project focused on the design of a relational database for managing a parking system.

-The project covered the complete database design process, from understanding the application domain to defining entities, relationships, schemas, data, and queries.

-It helped me develop a more structured approach to data modelling and to translating real-world requirements into a consistent relational architecture.
+Relational database project for parking management, covering domain analysis, data modelling, relational schema design, data population, and queries.

-<sub>🔗 Project link currently unavailable — it will be added as soon as possible.</sub>
+<sub>🔗 University project links will be added as soon as they become publicly available.</sub>

 ---